ubt

 Information pack including route notes & maps

-Bike hire is approximately £100 for a lightweight hybrid bicycle, includes end of tour pick-up fee.
-E-Bikes are available on this tour and cost around £180 per bike for 5 days plus a transfer fee of around £35.
-You have to book your bike hire directly with the hire shop and we advise booking early.
-This is a popular trip and its not unknown for the shop to exhaust its bike supply.
+Bike hire is approximately £110 for a lightweight hybrid bicycle.
+E-Bikes are available on this tour and cost around £250 per bike for 5 days plus a transfer fee of £242 for all bikes to be dropped of at your first hotel and collected from your last hotel.

 7-days a week service hotline